Bernie Sanders Says Mike Bloomberg Stands for 'Oligarchy, Not Democracy'

 Bloomberg is currently running second or third behind Sanders in the latest national polls, and will appear with Sanders onstage at the Democrat debate on Wednesday evening in Las Vegas.

+Part of problem, Laurel said, was the “socialism piece — even just calling himself that.”

+Her 9-year-old son, however, who was attending his first political event, had no doubt that Sanders was the strongest Democratic candidate to defeat Trump.

-Sanders then led supporters on a march to a polling place at the university’s student union, where the last day of early voting was being held.Joel B. Pollak
+After his speech, Sanders led supporters on a march to a polling place at the university’s student union, where the last day of early voting was being held.Joel B. Pollak

 The actual caucuses will be held at noon on Saturday, Feb.
 22